 NYIT College of Osteopathic Medicine established in 1977 is accredited by the New York State Board of Regents, Middle States Commission on Higher Education, and the American Osteopathic Association Commission on Osteopathic College Accreditation (COCA), which is the national accrediting agency for colleges educating osteopathic student physicians.
 Any student who has a complaint related to the COCA accreditation standards and procedures should file the complaint with:

-The American Osteopathic Association Department of Accreditation 142 E. Ontario St. Chicago, IL 60611 312-202-8000 predoc@osteopathic.org
+The American Osteopathic Association Department of Accreditation 142 E. Ontario St. Chicago, IL 60611

 New York Institute of Technology